Skip to main content

 All doctoral students must have an official ECSE faculty advisor.
 Students are welcome to choose a faculty advisor from another department but must have an ECSE professor as a co-advisor.

 Students admitted with RA funding are automatically assigned an advisor.
-Those admitted as TA's or without funding are not assigned to a specific advisor and have the flexibility to choose from among the faculty.
+Those admitted as TAs or without funding are not necessarily assigned to a specific advisor and may have the flexibility to choose from among the faculty.
 These students are encouraged to meet with professors in their area of interest as soon as possible after arriving to determine the best research fit.
-All students must submit an official advisor form (PDF) during the first semester of study.
+All doctoral students must submit a research advisor form during the first semester of study.
 This form must be on file no later than October 1 for those entering in the fall and March 1 for those entering in the spring.
 If a student changes advisors during the course of study, a new form must be filled out and placed on file with the department.

-It is the student's responsibility to meet with his/her advisor to discuss appropriate courses.
-PhD students may register for thesis credits as early as the first semester of study.
-Typically, students register for a combination of course and thesis credits until all the necessary coursework is complete.
-Students then register for thesis credits until completion of the thesis.
+It is the student's responsibility to meet with their advisor to discuss appropriate courses.
+PhD students may register for dissertation credits as early as the first semester of study.
+Typically, students register for a combination of course and dissertation credits until all the necessary coursework is complete.
+Students then register for dissertation credits until the doctoral thesis is complete.

 Plan of Study